wildgirl/hello-world/README.md

 # hello-world

-First steps in learning about GiutHub
+First steps in learning about GitHub